zidvision/RFM-Analysis/README.md

 - Re-engage **At Risk** and **Hibernating** customers with promotions
 - Monitor **New** and **Potential Loyalist** customers to turn them into **Loyal** ones

+## Tools
-Tools: Excel, Python, Jupyter Notebook, Power BI
+Excel, Python, Jupyter Notebook, Power BI